MUND - BIRGISCH - NATERS

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of damage to paths when you go on a hike.
+Especially in autumn, be aware that fallen leaves on the ground can conceal unevenness, roots, stones, or holes in the path.
+After storms, trees can still topple or branches fall afterwards.
+Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
+You should expect such path impairments when undertaking a hike.

 Nearby